nrvikas/Paranuara-Challenge/README.md

 The data imports of ```people```  collections automatically creates ```['fruits']``` and ```['vegetables']``` lists in the ```people``` document deriving it from ```favouriteFood```.
 This way we don't need to do DB look-ups while fetching data for API responses.
 Because of this, the order of importing data is important. ```fruits``` and ```vegetables``` must be imported before we import ```people```

-Following validations are covered during data import and there are test cases to verify these:
+Following **validations and sanitization** procedures are covered during data import and there are test cases to verify these:

  - Valid and allowed collection name only
  - File extension to be only .json